Employer Guide · Work Permits

 Year 1

-Temporary Residence Permit
+Temporary Residence Permit.

 Work permit issued, residence permit card collected on arrival.
-Valid for duration of employment up to 3 years.
+Valid for the duration of employment up to 3 years.
 Renewable before expiry.

 Year 5

-Long-Term Residency Eligibility
+Long-Term Residency Eligibility.

-After 5 years of continuous legal residence, non-EU nationals may apply for long-term EU resident status — providing greater security and extended rights.
+After 5 years of continuous legal residence, non-EU nationals may apply for long-term EU resident status, providing greater security and extended rights.

 Year 7

-Citizenship Eligibility
+Citizenship Eligibility.

 After 7 years of legal residence (5 for EU Blue Card holders), applications for Cypriot citizenship may be submitted, subject to language, integration and other requirements.